pierre-cm/galbe/docs/concepts/plugins.md

 Runs after request validation but before route hooks and the handler are called.
 Like the previous lifecycle methods, it is **preemptable**.

 ### afterHandle
-Called after the route handler is executed but before sending the response.
+Called after the route handler runs but before the response is sent.
 It receives two arguments:
-- `response`: The [Response](https://developer.mozilla.org/en-US/docs/Web/API/Response) object from the handler.
+- `response`: The [Response](https://developer.mozilla.org/en-US/docs/Web/API/Response) object built from the handler's return value.
 - `context`: The request [Context](context.md).

-It is also **preemptable**, meaning any returned response will override the original handler response.
+It is also **preemptable**: any returned response overrides the original one.

 ### cli
-This method allows plugins to register custom CLI commands.
-It receives an array of existing commands and can return a modified array or `void`.
+Lets a plugin register custom commands on the [Galbe CLI](../reference/cli.md).
+It receives the current list of `GalbeCLICommand` entries (one per registered route) and may return a modified list or `void` to keep the input as-is.
+Each `GalbeCLICommand` describes a command name, a list of tags, the route it targets, optional `arguments` / `options`, and an optional `action` callback that overrides the default behavior.

 ## Plugin Registration

-To register a plugin with your Galbe server, use the `use` method on your Galbe instance.
+To register a plugin, use the `use` method on your Galbe instance.

 ```js
 const galbe = new Galbe()
 galbe.use(plugin)
 ```

+> [!NOTE]
+> `use` only stores the plugin.
+Each plugin's `init` runs when the server starts (e.g. when `galbe.listen()` is called).

 ## How to Create a Plugin